-- Email Evette an Oral Defense Form and Reader Sheet once you and your committee have settled on a defense date.
+- Email email@example.com an Oral Defense Form once you and your committee have settled on a defense date.
 You must defend your thesis before GSAS’s final dissertation submission deadline.
 Fill out all sections on the forms, but leave signature and date fields blank.
 GSAS will contact your committee members to collect the signatures electronically through DocuSign.
 Please do not email these forms to your committee.
 The thesis title on your Oral Defense Form must match exactly the dissertation title page that you submit to GSAS.

 - Submit a Defense Committee Form signed by your advisor.
 Most students start with 4 committee members; since you are adding a 5th member for your defense, the committee needs to be reviewed and approved again by the DGS.
 (If you started with 5 members and have not changed any members in your committee since its formation, then there is no need to submit another committee form).

-- Please email all committee members and firstname.lastname@example.org a preliminary draft of your thesis for review at least 3 weeks before your defense date.
+- Please email all committee members and firstname.lastname@example.org a preliminary draft of your thesis at least 2 weeks before defense date.

 - The department will forward the Oral Defense Form to the Registrar's Graduation Services Office once all committee members have signed the form.